zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/shell.rst

 Health Client model
 ===================

-The Mesh Shell module instantiates a Health Client model for configuring itself and other nodes in the mesh network.
+The Bluetooth mesh shell module instantiates a Health Client model for configuring itself and other nodes in the mesh network.

 The Health Client uses the general messages parameters set by ``mesh dst`` and ``mesh netidx`` to target specific nodes.
-When the Mesh Shell node is provisioned, the Health Client model targets itself by default.
-When another node has been provisioned by the Mesh Shell, the Health Client model targets the new node.
+When the Bluetooth mesh shell node is provisioned, the Health Client model targets itself by default.
+When another node has been provisioned by the Bluetooth mesh shell, the Health Client model targets the new node.
 The Health Client always sends messages using the Device key bound to the destination address, so it will only be able to configure itself and mesh nodes it provisioned.

 ``mesh fault-get <Company ID>``
 -------------------------------